From Russia with Revenge

 “In retrospect I think [‘]shock therapy[’] was a disastrous economic policy.
 It was ideology trumping good economic analysis.
 The comparison between the successes in China and the failures of Russia tell a clear story of how bad [‘]shock therapy[’] was.

 The defenders [of shock therapy] say things like, [‘]We were worried that if we didn’t engage in rapid change, there could be reversals.[’] The critics of that view said: [‘]If you proceed in this reckless way it will result in alienation, failure and reversals.[’]

 It was a matter of judgment, of course.
 We hadn’t gone through these experiments.
 But there were other historical experiments on which we could base judgments.
 None were identical.
 More reversals occurred in the shock therapy countries, whereas the countries that proceeded in a more careful way have typically moved to reinforce a more democratic direction.”

-But wait a minute, wasn’t that supposed to be the whole point of the operation in the first place — helping to foster democracy in Russia?
+Wait a minute — time out.
+Wasn’t that supposed to be as to the entire point of the policy in the first place, i.e. helping to foster democracy in Russia?
 Apparently not, says the Thomas Andrews of this titanic (pun intended) economic disaster, Jeffrey Sachs, in an excerpt from his letter to the editor of The Financial Times that appeared on The New York Times’ now-defunct Economix Blog only one day prior to the paper’s conversation with Stiglitz: